 Routes up to 10m, either for soloing or toproping.
-Better routes include Fandango (5c), Digitalis (6a) and The Thing (6b).
-Owned by Bowles Outdoor Pursuits Centre - there is a small charge of £4 for adults before 5pm, £3 after 5pm and £2 for children.
+Many excellent routes including Pig's Nose, Larchant, Fandango, Digitalis, Hate, Funnel, The Thing.
+Owned by Bowles Outdoor Pursuits Centre - there is a charge of £5 for adults before 5pm, £4 after 5pm and £3 for children.
 All funds go to upkeep of the rocks, toilet facilities on site as well as providing outdoor activities for disadvantaged young people.
-It is a one minute walk from the car park to the crag.
+It is less than one minute walk from the car park to the crag.

 A carpet sample or mat is essential for cleaning your feet before you climb - this significantly reduces wear on the crag.

 As with all sandstone crags, arrange a top-rope belay with a non-stretch sling and ensure the Karabiner hangs over the edge of the crag and that your moving rope does not come into contact with the rock.